theresalca/Module-2-draft/docs/index.md

 To get started, we will begin with a simple experiment that meets the above learning objectives: measuring the coefficient of static friction, $$\mu_s$$, between two surfaces.
 You will place a block on a ramp and measure the critical angle $$\theta_c$$ at which sliding begins.

 Module 1 is three weeks long.
 Each week, you will have a checkpoint due that addresses each of the learning objectives in turn.
 You have a couple of options on how to proceed.
-You can first read over the [Background Reading](#background-reading) below and learn about the main experimental concepts you will use in this module before starting Week 1.
-Alternatively, you can dive in to Week 1 directly, and the relevant concepts will be linked in context as you go along.
+We recommend you can dive in to Week 1 directly, and the relevant concepts will be linked in context as you go along.
+But alternatively, you can first read over the [Background Reading](#background-reading) below and learn about the new concepts you will use in this module before starting Week 1.

 1. [Week 1 - Exploratory Phase](week1)
     - Checkpoint: single, preliminary measurement of $$\mu_s$$ with resolution uncertainty